googlearchive/cloud-functions-emulator/README.md

     It means you deployed an HTTP function as a BACKGROUND function (so it's expecting an HTTP request but the emulator didn't give it one).
 Make sure to deploy HTTP functions with the `--trigger-http` flag.

+- If the emulator times out when starting, check the logs (`logs\cloud-functions-emulator.log`)

+    If you see the following error:

+    `Unable to open devtools socket: address already in use`

+    It means the chrome devtools debugger is running and using the default debug port.
+Close the Chrome tab with the debugger and try again.

 ## License